 Note for bright orange color and

 |Note for different color carrots!

 Photo courtesy: wordridden

 Carrot plant is cultivated across the world for its prized taproot.
-The plant is biennial and bears flowers during second year of life.
-However, in general, the whole plant is harvested prematurely when the root reaches about an inch in diameter, tender and juicy.
+It is biennial and bears flowers during second year of life.
+However, in general, the whole plant is harvested much prematurely without wait for the bloom when its root reaches about an inch in diameter, tender and juicy.

 |Asian (oriental) variety.

 Carrots vary widely in color and shape depending on the cultivar types.
 Generally, oriental taproots are long, featuring flat upper end with tapering, tail like, lower ends.
 They are winter season crops in many parts of Asia.

 European carrots, on the other hand, have more rounded ends with almost cylindrical body.
 In addition, European-variety feature bright orange color in contrast to saffron colored Asian cultivars.

 Sweet and crunchy carrots are notably rich in anti-oxidants, vitamins and dietary fiber.
 They provide only 41 calories per 100 g, negligible amount of fat and no cholesterol.

 They are exceptionally rich source of carotenes and vitamin-A. 100 g fresh carrot contains 8285 µg of beta-carotene and 16706 IU of vitamin A. Studies have found that flavonoid compounds in carrots help protect from skin, lung and oral cavity cancers.